martincangaa/algorithmics/README.md

-# algorithmics-template
+# Algorithms Lab.
-Template for algorithmics lab sessions
+Repository for the algorithms class 2024-25